Documentation Index

 P3.2 — Regime Matrix

 What it does: Conditions every forecast on the current market regime.
 Different regimes get different confidence scaling, different minimum thresholds, and optionally full abstention.
-How it works:- Each producer can declare a

-RegimeMatrixon its interpreter class - After
+RegimeMatrix on its interpreter class

-interpret()returns a candidate,apply_regime_conditioning()applies the regime-specificRegimeConfig - This happens automatically inside
+- This happens automatically inside

-safe_interpret()— producers don’t need to add if/else blocks
+safe_interpret() — producers don’t need to add if/else blocks

 | Field | Type | Default | What it does |